OctopusDeploy/blog/blog/2020-11/set-up-octopus-deploy-on-docker-in-five-minutes/index.md

 ---
 title: Octopus Deploy on Docker quickstart
-description: Learn how to configure Octopus Deploy on Docker via localhost
+description: Learn how to configure Octopus Deploy to run on Docker on your local computer.
 author: michael.levan@octopus.com
 visibility: private
 published: 2050-11-18